Reloaded-Project/Reloaded-III/docs/Server/Storage/Loadouts/Events.md

 This event is emitted the files of the game match a known new store manifest/revision.

+#### Messages

+- [update-game-store-manifest][update-game-store-manifest]
+- [update-game-store-manifest-steam][update-game-store-manifest-steam] when the store is Steam.
+- [update-game-store-manifest-gog][update-game-store-manifest-gog] when the store is GOG.
+- [update-game-store-manifest-microsoft][update-game-store-manifest-microsoft] when the store is Microsoft Store.
+- [update-game-store-manifest-epic][update-game-store-manifest-epic] when the store is Epic Games Store.

 #### {01}+02: UpdateGameStoreManifest

 | EventType (0-7)  | NewRevision (8-15) |